 Gabi Kuhn

-Gabi (she/her) is the Senior Program Officer at the Jews of Color Initiative.
+Gabi (she/her) is the Managing Director at the Jews of Color Initiative.
 She has extensive experience working in the Jewish community, with a focus on advocacy, philanthropy, and multicultural community building.
 Gabi’s work is grounded in her intersectional identity, which inspires her commitment to social and racial justice issues around the world.

 Gabi received her B.A. in Global Studies from The New School in NYC, and received her M.A. in Human Rights and Transitional Justice from the Hebrew University in Jerusalem.
 In 2020, she was a Jeremiah Fellow with Bend the Arc: Jewish Action, focusing on immigrant justice and voting rights.

-Gabi was recently selected for class 7 of the prestigious Wexner Field Fellowship.
+Gabi was selected for class 7 of the prestigious Wexner Field Fellowship.

 Emma Gonzalez-Lesser